meilisearch/integration-guides/guides/build_integration.md

 A CI must run before merging into the main branch and should check:

-- the tests run against the latest version of MeiliSearch.
-No need to support older version of MeiliSearch since MeiliSearch is not stable.
+- the tests are successful with the latest version of MeiliSearch.
+No need to support older versions of MeiliSearch since MeiliSearch is not stable at this time.
 - the linter does not throw any error.

 This guarantees the quality of the package and provides a welcoming environment for contributions.